h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 1.1         | radius/1.1             | require RADIUS/1.1.
 ~~~~

 This configuration is also extensible to future RADIUS versions if that extension becomes necessary.
-New flag values and ALPN names can simply be added to the list.
+New values and ALPN names can simply be added to the list.
 Implementations can then negotiate the highest version which is supported by both client and server.

 Implementations SHOULD support both historic RADIUS/TLS and RADIUS/1.1.
-Such implementations MUST set the default value for this configuratiun flag to "1.0, 1.1".
+Such implementations MUST set the default value for this configuration variable to "1.0, 1.1".
 This setting ensures that both versions of RADIUS can be negotiated.

 Implementations MAY support only RADIUS/1.1.
-In which case the default value for this configuration flag MUST be "1.1".
+In which case the default value for this configuration variable MUST be "1.1".
 This behavior is NOT RECOMMENDED, as it is incompatible with historic RADIUS/TLS.
 This behavior can only be a reasonable default when all (or nearly all) RADIUS clients have been updated to support RADIUS/1.1.

 A more detailed definition of the variable and the meaning of the values is given below.

-Configuration Flag Name
+Configuration Variable Name

 > Version

 Values

-> When the flag is unset, ALPN is not used.
+> When the variable is unset, ALPN is not used.
 >
 > Any connection MUST use historic RADIUS/TLS.
 >
-> This flag is included here only for logical completeness.
+> This variable is included here only for logical completeness.
 Implementations of this specification SHOULD be configured to always send one or more ALPN strings.
 This data signals that the implementation is capable performing ALPN negotiation, even if it is not currently configured to use RADIUS/1.1
 >
 >> Client Behavior
 >>